TanmayTheAnalyst/AtliQ-Hardware-Sales-Analysis-with-Excel/README.md

   **3.** Create Gross Margin Percentage reports by [SubZone](https://github.com/TanmayTheAnalyst/AtliQ-Hardware-Sales-Analysis-with-Excel/blob/main/GM%25%20by%20Sub%20Zones.pdf)

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+### Importance

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- Analyzing finance data allows businesses to compare their performance against industry peers and previous periods, providing benchmarks for improvement.
+- Finance data serves as the foundation for creating accurate budgets and forecasts, helping businesses plan for future growth and challenges effectively.
+- Reports generated from finance data ensure that financial planning aligns with the organization's strategic objectives, optimizing resource allocation and investment decisions.

-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+- By presenting clear and transparent financial information, reports instill confidence in stakeholders regarding the organization's financial stability and prospects for growth.

+# Learnings
+- Basic formulas and statistics.
+- VLOOKUP and XLOOKUPs.
+- Understood ETL process i.e how to extract data from the source, transform or cleaning the data and then loading the data in order to  create visualization.
+- Pivot charts
+- Power Pivot and DAX measures.
+- Creating relationships thereby linking the tables.
+- Conditional formatting by using icons, bars,etc